JRC1995/DemonRangerOptimizer/README.md

 # DemonRangerOptimizer

-Quasi Hyperbolic Rectified DEMON (Decaying Momentum) Adam/Amsgrad with AdaMod, Gradient Centralization, Lookahead, iterate averaging, and decorrelated weight decay
+Quasi Hyperbolic Rectified DEMON (Decaying Momentum) Adam/Amsgrad with AdaMod, Gradient Centralization, Lookahead, iterate averaging, and decorrelated weight decay.

+Also, other variants with Nostalgia (NosAdam), P (from PAdam), and Hypergradient Descent.

 ## How to use: